 Metacognition & Thinking School Development

-We are currently working towards a Thinking School Accreditation .
-We are working hard to embed a whole school approach resulting in a common language and framework which enable children to talk explicitly about thinking and to understand there are different kinds of thinking.
-We have introduced eight thinking maps which are used to help children organise their thinking, whether it be in story planning, classifying and sorting information, understanding relationships or considering cause and effect.
+We are currently working towards a Thinking School Accreditation.
+We are working hard to embed a whole school approach resulting in a common language and framework that enable children to talk explicitly about thinking and to understand there are different kinds of thinking.
+We have introduced eight thinking maps that are used to help children organise their thinking, whether it be in story planning, classifying and sorting information, understanding relationships or considering cause and effect.
 The next stage is to introduce the 16 habits of mind which develop the skills and attitudes necessary for life-long learning.
-Children are encouraged to reflect on their learning, identifying their thinking strengths and areas for improvement, setting themselves goals and celebrating their successes.
-We are loving becoming a Thinking School!
+Children are encouraged to reflect on their learning, identify their thinking strengths and areas for improvement, set themselves goals, and celebrate their successes.

 How do we do this?